SaberVet Bovine Brucella Antibody Rapid Test

 Description

-Brucella Antibody Rapid Test is a lateral flow immunoassay intended for the qualitative detection of Brucella Antibody (BRU Ab) in serum/plasma sample.
+Intended Use Brucella Antibody Rapid Test is a lateral ow immunoassay intended for the qualitative detection of Brucella Antibody (BRU Ab) in serum/plasma sample.

 Pathological Introduction